xchg-rax-rax/xchg-rax-rax.github.io/_posts/2022-04-24-rensenware.md

 ./rensenware.bin: PE32 executable (GUI) Intel 80386 Mono/.Net assembly, for MS Windows
 ```
 File tells us some basic information about the format of a given file.
-In this case it tells us the that the Rensenware binary is, unsurprisingly, a Windows PE file, more interesting however it also tells us that it is in fact a .Net assembly.
+In this case it tells us the that the Rensenware binary is, unsurprisingly, a Windows PE file.
+More interesting however it also tells us that it is in fact a .Net assembly.
-.Net assemblies that have not been obfuscated can be verify reliably converted back into C# source code and so that fact that this binary is a .Net assembly means that reversing this binary will likely be quite easy.
+.Net assemblies that have not been obfuscated can be quite reliably converted back into C# source code and so that fact that this binary is a .Net assembly means that reversing this binary will likely be quite easy.
 Before we move on to attempting decompilation and hopefully simple source code analysis we will explore the metadata contained in the headers of the binary to see if any useful information is contained within.

 To analyse the PE file header of the executable we will use PE-bear.